fafadiatech/ft-programming-notes/programming_language/cpython_internals.md

 1. `PyFrame_New` is called withing `fast_function`.
 So everytime a function is called a new frame is created
 1. `f_localplus` is storage for value stack {local one} which get copied over from calling stack
 1. Python object protocol are list of methods that all Python objects implement
+1. All methods associated with objects have C implementation.
+E.g. all `__add__` magic methods have C implementations.

 # From Source to Code: How CPython's Compiler Works based on [YouTube](https://www.youtube.com/watch?v=R31NRWgoIWM)